-5.10.2.1.1 Mode 1 - Position mode
+5.11.2.1.1 Mode 1: Position mode

-The position setpoint is specified in register "Set position/speed" on page 67.
+The position setpoint is specified in register "Setting the position/speed" on page 71.
 The motor is then moved to this new position.

-How the position is applied can be controlled by bit 0 in register "GeneralConfig01" on page 48.
+How the position is applied can be controlled by bit 0 in register "GeneralConfig01" on page 51.

 - If bit 0 equals 0 (no extended control word), the position setpoint will be applied as soon as it is not equal to the current position.
-The new position is then used for the movement. - If bit 0 equals 1, the position setpoint is applied as described in "Mode 1 Position mode with extended control word" on page 63.
+The new position is then used for the movement. - If bit 0 equals 1, the position setpoint is applied as described in "Mode 1: Position mode with extended control word" on page 66.

-5.10.2.1.2 Mode 1 - Position mode with extended control word
+5.11.2.1.2 Mode 1: Position mode with extended control word

-Position mode with extended control word behaves like Position mode 1 as described previously (without the extended control word), but the new position setpoint ("Position/Speed" on page 67 register) is applied according to the extended control word.
+The position mode with extended control word behaves like previously described "position mode 1" on page 65 (without extended control word); the difference is that the new position setpoint ("position/speed" on page 71 register) is applied by the "extended control word" on page 66.

-5.10.2.1.2.1 Extended control word
+5.11.2.1.2.1 Extended control word

-Commands can be issued using this register depending on the state of the module (see "Operating function model "Ramp"" on page 34).
+Commands can be issued using this register depending on the state of the module (see "Operating function model "Ramp"" on page 33).